-You can look at a house without preapproval but getting preapproved early in the home buying process is most beneficial.
+You can look at a house without preapproval.
+But getting preapproved for a mortgage early in the home buying process is beneficial.
 This way, you can find out if there are any issues that could prevent you from getting financing.

 What factors are considered for preapproval?

 In addition to considering your credit score, lenders will want to verify your employment and income.
-They’ll also be considering your debt-to-income ratio (DTI), which is a calculation of your total monthly debts, divided by your monthly income.
+They’ll also consider your debt-to-income ratio (DTI).
+This is a calculation of your total monthly debts divided by your monthly income.
 This ratio, expressed as a percentage, helps lenders make sure you have enough income to reasonably cover your debts.

 The exact DTI needed for mortgage approval varies by loan type.
 But generally speaking, you’ll want your debt-to-income ratio to be 50% or lower.

 Why should I get preapproved by more than one lender?

 Applying to multiple lenders helps home buyers compare interest rates and choose the deal with the most favorable terms.
 Shopping around for a mortgage that best fits your finances can save you a lot of money over the life of the loan.

 Does getting multiple preapprovals hurt your credit score?